 - Upper First Name: UPPER (FirstName) – It will convert the data present in the [FirstName] column to Upper Case.

-- Tax: SQRT ([YearlyIncome]) – It will calculate the Square Root of [YearlyIncome] column and assign it to Tax Column
+- Tax: SQRT ([YearlyIncome]) – It will calculate the Square Root of the [YearlyIncome] column and assign it to the Tax Column.

-- Variable Pay: 5000 – We are assigning constant value 5000 to new column Variable pay
+- Variable Pay: 5000 – We are assigning the constant value 5000 to the new column Variable pay

-- YearlyIncome: REPLACENULL ([YearlyIncome], 0) – We are replacing the Null values with Zeros using the REPLACENULL built-in function in SSIS
+- YearlyIncome: REPLACENULL ([YearlyIncome], 0) – We replace the Null values with Zeros using the REPLACENULL built-in function.

-Click ok to finish configuring the Derived Column Transformation.
-Drag and drop the blue arrow to the ADO.NET Destination
+Click ok to finish configuring the Derived Column Transformation in SSIS.
+Next, drag and drop the blue arrow to the ADO.NET Destination.

-STEP 6: Now we have to provide Server, database and table details of the destination.
-So double click on the ADO.NET Destination and provide the required information
+Now, we have to provide the Server, database, and table details of the destination.
+So, double-click on the ADO.NET Destination and provide the required information.

-STEP 7: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+Click on the Mappings tab to check whether the source columns are exactly mapped to the destination columns.

-Click ok to finish Derived Column Transformation package design.
-Let us run the package
+Click ok to finish the SSIS Derived Column Transformation package design.
+Let us run the package.

-Let us open the SQL Server management Studio and Check the results of the derived column transformation.
+Let us open the Management Studio and Check the results of the derived column transformation.